bidah/universal-medusa/readme.md

 npx create-universal-medusa-app my-app
 ```

-| The starter is a port of Medusa.js Next.js starter.
+ℹ️ The starter is a port of Medusa.js Next.js starter.
 So you get all the same features out of the box.
-You get a Expo, Next and default medusa backend in a monorepo
+You get a Expo, Next and default Medusa backend in a monorepo

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

 ## Start projects (mobile, web and Medusa.js backend)

-| `yarn install` already ran with the `create-universal-medusa-app` command
+ℹ️ `yarn install` already ran with the `create-universal-medusa-app` command

 ### Run Expo client